SymfonyCasts/symfony7/sfcasts/twig-inheritance.md

-# Template Inheritance
+# Twig Template Inheritance

-Coming Soon...

-What about a base layout, like a header and a footer?
-If you view the HTML on our page right now, it's just the HTML from our template.
-So there's nothing special in Twig where a base layout is automatically rendered for us.
+What about adding a layout to our page - like a header and a footer?
+Take a peek at the HTML for the page: it's *just* the HTML from the template.
+There's nothing special in Twig where a base layout with a header and a footer is automatically wrapped around our content.
 Whatever you have in your template is what you get on the page.

-However, the Twig recipe did start us with a base layout called base.html.twig.
-Now, it's simple now, but this is the layout that we want to use.
-So how can we?
-In Twig, we use something called template inheritance.
-In homepage.html.twig, at the top, type curly brace percent extends, and then the name of the template, base.html.twig.
-And notice, this is the do something tag.
-We're not printing this template.
-We're just telling Twig that we want to extend it.
-And we're going to see what that does right now.
-If we stopped, if we did nothing else and refreshed, we get an error.
-A template that extends another one cannot include content outside Twig blocks.
+However, the Twig recipe *did* add a base layout file called `base.html.twig`.
+It's really simple now, but *this* is where we'll add our top nav, footer and any other things that should live on every page.
+The question is: how can we make *our* template use this?

+## Extending the Base Layout

+With a *cool* feature called template inheritance.
+In `homepage.html.twig`, at the top, type `{% extends` then the name of the base template: `base.html.twig`.
+And
+notice: this is the *do* something tag.
+We're not *printing* this template, we're telling Twig that we want to *extend* it.

+If we do nothing else and refresh, we get an error:

+> a template that extends another one cannot include content outside Twig blocks.

 Hmm.
-When you extend another template, it tells Twig that you want to render your template inside this base template.
-But Twig has no idea where our template content should go.
-Should it take our homepage template and put it down here or up here or right there?
-It doesn't know.
+When you extend a template, it tells Twig that you want to render your template *inside* that base layout.
+But...
+Twig has no idea *where* our content should go.
+Should it take our homepage HTML and put it down here?
+Or up here?
+Or right there?
+It doesn't know!
 So it throws that error.

-The way we tell it is via these blocks.
+The way we tell it is via these *blocks*.
 Blocks are holes into which a child template can put content.
-And if you look at this block called body, this is exactly where we want our content to go.
-To put it there, surround all of our content with a block body, and then at the bottom, end block.
-And now it works.
-And even though it doesn't look much different, we are inside of a base layout.
+And you may have noticed one block called `body`... which is *exactly* where we want our content to go.
+To put it there, surround all the content with a `{% block body %}`... and at the bottom, `{% endblock %}`.

+And now... it's alive!
+It doesn't look much different, but we *are* inside the base layout.

 This is called template inheritance because it works exactly like PHP class inheritance.
+Imagine you have a `Homepage` class that extends a `Base` class.
+That `Base` class has a `body()` method, and we override that `body()` method in the `Homepage` class.
+It's the same concept in Twig.

+## Overriding the Page Title

-Imagine you have a homepage class that extends a base class.
-That base class has a body method, and we override that body method in our homepage class.
-Now, these block names like JavaScript style sheets and body, they aren't special names, and they're not registered anywhere.
-You're free to create new blocks however and whenever you want.
-For example, suppose we want to change the title control, change the title of our page from our child template.
-In that case, the recipe actually already gave us a block called a title to do that.
-And notice that this block has default content, which is why we already see welcome on the screen right now.
-Let's override this in our child template.
-So anywhere outside of our block body, say block title, I'll add a title and then end block.
-And now, got it, new title.
-And notice that when we override the block, we override it completely.
-We don't see the word welcome there anymore.
-If you did, if you did override the block, you would see that the title is now a new title.
-So if you did override the block, you would see that the title is now a new title.
-If you did, if you instead wanted to append to the, to the default content, you could do that by saying curly curly parent.
-And this is really neat.
-The parent function is just going to grab the content from the title block of the parent template.
-And then we're using curly curly to print it.
-This time we can see welcome and then our title.
-Since we don't actually want that, I'll remove it.
-So cool.
-We're returning HTML.
-We have a base layout.
-And yeah, our site is still ugly, but we're going to fix that soon.
-Next up, let's run one command and instantly gain access to some of the coolest debugging tools on the web.
+And these block names - like `javascripts`, `stylesheets` and `body` - aren't special names... and they're not registered anywhere.
+Feel free to create new blocks however and whenever you want.
+For example, suppose we want to change the `title` of the page from a child template.
+In this case, the recipe already gave us a block called `title` to do that.
+And *this* block has default content... which is why we already see `Welcome` on the browser tab.
+Let's override this in *our* template.

+Anywhere outside the `body` block, say `{% block title %}`, type something, then `{% endblock %}`.

+## Replacing vs Appending the Parent Block

+And now, got it!
+New title!
+And notice that when we override a block, we override it *completely*.
+We don't see the word `Welcome` anymore.
+Occasionally, you *may* want to *add* to the parent block instead of replacing it.
+You can do that by saying `{{ parent() }}`.

+This is really neat!
+The `parent()` function grabs the content from the `title` block of the parent template.
+Then we use `{{` to print it.
+This time we see welcome and *then* our title.

+But since we don't really want that, I'll remove it.

+Status check: we're returning HTML and we have a base layout.
+Yeah, our site is still horribly ugly, but we'll fix that in a bit.

+Next up, let's run one command and instantly gain access to some of the most powerful debugging tools on the web.